 Immediately, countless thin strands of qi fluttered through his spiritual senses.
 He jolted his eyes open in alarm.
-Okay, that was far greater than recovering just a bit of his spiritual senses.
+Okay, that was far greater than recovering just a bit of his spirit senses.

 He chuckled in pure, unadulterated mirth.
 He’d done it.
-Neave succeeded in recovering his spiritual senses.
+Neave succeeded.
 He was just now realizing how tremendous this accomplishment was.
-It was true that the nature of this realm made incredible feats like this possible, but it didn’t make them easy.
-He could have just given up at any point of the journey and spent eternity staring blankly into nothing and getting killed over and over.
+It was true that the nature of this realm made incredible feats like this possible, but it didn’t make them simple.
+He could have just given up at any point of the journey and spent eternity staring blankly into nothing and getting killed repeatedly.

 Neave focused.
 He observed the strands of qi floating through his spiritual senses.
 He knew what all of them signified.
 A single, fluttering mote of light burned softly in the depths of his soul.
 This one was the potential of a single dagger strike.
 He reached out to it and grabbed it, then placed it into the center of his spirit.
 Then he grabbed the potential of dodging.
 The potential of strength.
 The potential of life force.
 The potential of dancing.
 The potential of…